Prayer for church growth

 Jesus said, “Feed my lambs.”

-We ask that you would guide us in reaching and feeding your lambs.
+Dear Lord, We ask that you would guide us in reaching and feeding your lambs.
 Alone we stumble.
-At times are get caught up in our own intentions that may seem good.
+Sometimes we get caught up in our intentions that may seem good.
 In Jesus’ name.
 Amen

 May the love of money never be a theme